 If you want your child to easily become fully proficient in English and save time and money, you must start early…waiting is not an option!
 Stay tuned for the second part in this series on “Five Easy Ways to Teach Your Child English at Home.

-For those of you who are sitting there thinking, well…great my kid is already school aged, what now.
-Don’t worry, you still have a chance, it may be harder for you, that is true, but you can use the same techniques I’m going to describe below.
+For those of you who are sitting there thinking, well…great my kid is already school aged, what now?
+Don’t worry, you still have a chance, it may be harder for you, that is true, but you can use the same techniques I’m going to describe in this series of posts.
 You will just have to put in a bit more effort to establish a good habit and routine with your child.

 How well the older child fares in learning English has much more to do with his habits and character than with his natural abilities.
 That is why the focus for older children should be in character and habit training actually.